 Kou is just the cool-type guy at his current state.
 Despite having this cold appearance, everyone would notice that he still holds strong feelings for Futaba.
 The fact he clearly states he also loved Futaba in the past would really hurt her, but looking at his eyes, he seems so worried of her.
-He has changed a lot and the way he treats Futaba is totally cruel, but I also think that both of them are just the same as Futaba has also shifted his character into being a not-so-girly cute teenager, and this supports the fact that the plot of the series doesn’t only focus on Kou’s sudden character changes.
+He has changed a lot and the way he treats Futaba is totally cruel, but I also think that both of them are just the same as Futaba has also shifted his character into being a not-so-girly cute teenager, and this supports the fact that the plot of the series doesn’t only focus on Kou’s sudden character change.
 However, compared to Futaba, the development of Kou’s character is much annoying, and he might be unlikable throughout.

 Production I.G‘s light scheme animation fits well with the mood of the drama.
 It is made simple and has a bright ambiance which is at least close to the feeling of romance.
-The art style makes me remind of Kimi ni Todoke due to its simplicity, the silence of the settings, the character designs, and look, Kou looks like Kazehaya.
+The art style makes me remind of Kimi ni Todoke due to its simplicity, the silence of the setting, the character designs, and Kou looks like Kazehaya.
 Well, they are products of the same studio.

 I particularly love the opening theme titled Sekai wa Koi ni Ochiteiru by CHiCO with HoneyWorks.
-The instrumental is rather excellent, sounds refreshing with its good video that shows the main leads and what to expect with their roles.
+The instrumental is rather excellent, sounds refreshing with its good video that shows the main leads and what to expect with their role.
 Whilst the ending theme titled Blue by Fujifabric has a dramatic tune which is somehow appropriate for an ending song.